 - Make sure that the environment variable LUM\INSTALL\DRIVE is set.
 To do this, look in the windows registry at the entry: HKEY\LOCAL\MACHINE --> SYSTEM --> CurrentControlSet --> Control --> Session Manager --> Environment. - 2.
 To set the LUM INSTALL DRIVE variable, follow these steps: - a.
-Open Start --> Settings --> Control Panel --> System --> Advanced --> Environment Variables.
+Open the directory: - Start --> Settings --> Control Panel --> System --> Advanced --> Environment Variables for Windows Server 2003 and XP.

-The Environment Variables dialog is displayed.
+The Environment Variables dialog is displayed. - Control Panel --> System -->Advanced system settings --> Environment Variables for Windows Vista. - b.

-- b.
 In the System Variables box, click New.
-In the New System Variable dialog, add the following information: - In the Variable Name field, type: LUM\INSTALL\DRIVE
+In the New System Variable dialog, add the following information:

-- In the Variable Value field, type the installation drive letter; for example, c:. - c.
+- In the Variable Name field, type: LUM INSTALL DRIVE - In the Variable Value field, type the installation drive letter; for example, c:. - c.
 Click OK. - 3.
 Check, in the file lum.bat, whether the value of the ADDLOCAL parameter is suitable.
 If it is not, change it.
 This parameter identifies the features to be installed. - 4.
 In a new command prompt window, run lum.bat. - 5.
 When installation is complete, follow the instructions in Chapter 4, "Configuring License Use Management Runtime," on page 51.